noahgorstein/dotfiles/README.md

 # dotfiles

 Repository just to house my configuration files.
+I am using [dotbot](https://github.com/anishathalye/dotbot) to bootstrap my dotfiles.

-The script `./setupFiles` will simply symlink configuration files (e.g. `.zshrc`) such that they appear to be in my home directory so their configurations will be picked up my shell.
+The `./install` script can be used to setup my configration files.
+This setup is dependent on (oh-my-zsh)[https://github.com/ohmyzsh/ohmyzsh] being installed in my `$HOME` directory.